-1 Log in to the Delegation and Configuration Console.

-For Workflow Automation powers, see Delegating Workflow Automation Server Configuration Powers.

-- 2 Expand Configuration Management > Integration Servers. - 3 Right-click Workflow Automation, and select New Workflow Automation Server. - 4 In the Add Workflow Automation Server wizard, specify the details such as server name, port, protocol, and access account. - 5 Test the server connection, and click Finish to save the configuration.
+- 1 Log in to the Delegation and Configuration Console.
+For Workflow Automation powers, see Delegating Workflow Automation Server Configuration Powers. - 2 Expand Configuration Management > Integration Servers. - 3 Right-click Workflow Automation, and select New Workflow Automation Server. - 4 In the Add Workflow Automation Server wizard, specify the details such as server name, port, protocol, and access account. - 5 Test the server connection, and click Finish to save the configuration.

-For information on installing the Workflow Engine, see the Workflow Automation Administrator Guide.
+For information on installing the Workflow Automation Engine, see the Workflow Automation Administrator Guide on the DRA Documentation site.